Aanandhene/WebScrapping/README.md

 # WebScrapping
-Amazon headphone webpagee is scrapped using python
+Amazon headphone webpage is scrapped using python